polkadot-developers/polkadot-docs/infrastructure/general/setup-full.md

 ## Setup Instructions

-This is not recommended if you're a validator.
+This isn't recommended if you're a validator.
 Please see the [secure validator setup](maintain-guides-secure-validator.md) if you are running validator.

 !!!note
     The bash commands that are provided to run against **your node** use `Polkadot` as the